 NEWS

-March 21st, 2026
+March 14th, 2026

 Raccoon Creek State Park: A Western Pennsylvania Escape Worth Slowing Down For

-Located just west of Pittsburgh, Raccoon Creek State Park is one of those places that feels larger and quieter than many first-time visitors expect.
+Located just west of Pittsburgh in western Pennsylvania, Raccoon Creek State Park is one of those places that feels larger and quieter than many first-time visitors expect.
 For those staying in or near Moon Township, it is close enough for an easy day trip, yet expansive enough to feel like a true break from traffic, schedules, and crowded destinations.
-With more than 7,500 acres of woodlands, meadows, streams, and lakefront scenery, it ranks among the larger state parks in Pennsylvania and offers a variety of ways to spend a day outdoors without feeling rushed.

 A Park Defined by Variety